mattwoberts/FreeAgent-1/README.md

 ### Where does this work?

-We use [refit](http://github.com/paulcbetts/refit) to handle the underlying rest calls, as a result this library currently supports the following platforms:
+We use the excellent [refit](http://github.com/paulcbetts/refit) library to handle the underlying rest calls, as a result this library currently supports the following platforms:

 * Xamarin.Android
 * Xamarin.Mac